What is Amazon Prime Day? Amazon Prime Day has become a global shopping event and is likely to be one…

 - Amazon provides customer service for the buyer after shipment

-Amazon recently changed their fee structure for FBA (at the end of February 2019).
+Amazon recently changed their fee structure for FBA program (at the end of February 2019).
 Currently, to determine how much FBA costs, you must consider two sets of expenditures: fulfillment fees and monthly storage costs, which are ultimately contingent on the size of the item(s) and the time of year you plan to sell.

 Fulfillment fees cover picking and packing, shipping and handling, customer service, and product returns.
-Fulfillment fees are charged per unit, but there are specific stipulations to calculate the price, it is based on the size classification of your product.
+Amazon fees are charged per unit, but there are specific stipulations to calculate the price, it is based on the size classification of your product.
 There is also a slight increase in price per unit between the January – September and October – December – timeframes to account for the spike in Q3 orders.

 You can find more details on Amazon’s FBA pricing page.